 - Dry immediately with a soft towel.

 If you notice a dull patch or color change after drying, the spill may have affected the finish.
-A furniture care product recommended by the manufacturer or a professional touch up may restore the sheen.
+A furniture care product recommended by the manufacturer or a professional touch-up may restore the sheen.

 Soda, Sugary Drinks, And Sticky Residue